 (B) The producer uses the entire volume of fuel produced in motor vehicles used by the producer directly and has an annual production volume of less than 50,000 gallons of liquid fuel; or

-(C) The producer is a research, development or demonstration facility defined under OAR 330-090-0100.
+(C) The producer is a research, development or demonstration facility.

 (2) Exempt fuel uses.